Making the architecturally striking and the structurally complex possible, with Tekla Structural Designer

-For me, working with BIM is all about being able to design, assess and analyse a structure within the 3D and digital environment, before reaching the physical environment.
+For me, working with BIM is all about being able to design, assess and analyze a structure within the 3D and digital environment before reaching the physical environment.
 It enables you to be more efficient in your design and ensure that it is wholly constructible, helping to identify any potential clashes or hazards before they become a real issue on site.
 It also enables better coordination between professions and disciplines involved on a project.
 For example, on the Burlington House project, thanks to Trimble’s open approach to BIM, we were able to link the Tekla design into Revit and then use this to share the rendered model with the architects, saving a lot of time.

 Ultimately, BIM helps us to achieve the structurally and geometrically complex.
 Burlington House is a great example – a project that would simply not have been possible in traditional 2D, for the building is three dimensional by its very design.